Frio County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Frio County is $60,098.
 This is 21% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 23% lower.
+It is also 23% lower than the national median of $78,538.
 The poverty rate stands at 19.6%.
 This is 42% higher than the state poverty rate of 13.8%.
 The unemployment rate is 5.3%.
 This is 4% higher than the state rate of 5.1%.
 The median home value is $110,100.
 Housing costs are 58% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 1.8x, Frio County is one of the most affordable housing markets in the area.
 63.0% of occupied housing units are owner-occupied.

 Race & Ethnicity